Military reports 38 more COVID-19 cases | Yonhap News Agency

 Military reports 38 more COVID-19 cases

 SEOUL, Dec.
-1 (Yonhap) -- South Korea's military reported 38 additional COVID-19 cases Wednesday, including cluster infections at an Army unit in Gangwon Province, bringing the total caseload among its personnel to 2,366.
+3 (Yonhap) -- South Korea's military reported 38 additional COVID-19 cases Friday amid growing concerns over the new omicron variant, raising the total caseload among military personnel to 2,476.

-Ten Army conscripts stationed at a base in Hwacheon, 118 kilometers northeast of Seoul, tested positive after a fellow was infected at their base.
-All of the newly added patients from the base were fully vaccinated.
+Three Army conscripts stationed in Yeoncheon, 62 kilometers north of Seoul, contracted the virus after their fellow was infected.

-The military added it is carrying out COVID-19 tests on around 300 troops on the base.
+An Army trainee based in Nonsan, 213 kilometers south of Seoul, tested positive as well.

+All but one of the additional patients reported Friday were fully vaccinated, the military said.

-Of the cumulative cases in the military, 169 patients are still under treatment.
+Of the cumulative cases in the military, 262 patients are still under treatment.
+The total number of breakthrough infections reached 755.

-South Korea's COVID-19 cases topped a whopping 5,000 for the first time Wednesday, with the number of critically ill patients hitting a fresh high amid concerns over the global spread of the omicron variant.
+South Korea's daily coronavirus cases fell slightly below 5,000 on Friday, but the number of critically ill patients hit yet another record high, according to the Korea Disease Control and Prevention Agency.

 colin@yna.co.kr